akitogo/cbYubikey/README.md

 box install cbYubikey
 ```
 ### Use as a Coldfusion component
-To do a quick test call from you browser: http://yourServer/cbYubikey/views/home/index.cfm
+To do a quick test call from your browser: http://yourServer/cbYubikey/views/home/index.cfm

 ```js
 yubicoObj = createObject("Component","cbYubiKey.models.yubicoAuthClient").init();